 A property exit strategy made simple

 We often think that an investment is forever.
 Think Property.
 Think ETFs.
 Think retirement annuities.
 But things change.
 Property is no different.
-Property exit strategies is an important part of your investment plan.
+Property exit strategies are an important part of your investment plan.

 And we need to be ready for it when things change.

-The three components I want to look at is your initial setup, the ruleset on exiting a property investment and possible exits that you can do.
+The three components I want to look at are your initial setup, the ruleset on exiting a property investment and possible exits that you can do.

 Starting with the end in mind – the way of the property exit strategy

 When you buy a property, you need to decide what the strategy is – whether it’s buy to rent, fix and flip or building a guesthouse/Airbnb.
 If you think this is only for investment property – well, no.

 You need to have the end in mind with your primary residence as well.
 I don’t want to rewrite my article on trusts vs company vs own name, but want to show you, in short, the impact that this might have on your finances: